WeirdConstructor/HexoSynth/README.md

 work for free.
 This compromises the price I (and potentially other developers) can demand for the skill, workforce and time.

-This makes two reasons for me to choose the (A)GPL:
+This makes two reasons for me to choose the GPL:

 1. I do not want to support vendor lock in scenarios for free.
    I want to prevent those when I have a choice, when I invest my private